WCTP/Vermont_Marathon_DMS/README.md

 - Open the XAMPP control panel and click Admin on the MySQL line.
 This should open up phpMyAdmin.
 This is a Graphical User Interface (GUI) that allows you to see the database you made in step five.
 If you click on 'reimagined' you should now see a bunch of tables listed.
 This is where our information will be stored.

 - Next open up a web browser and type in 127.0.0.1.
 Now you should see the main page of our program!
 If you do, you are all set to test and code!

+* Assignments:
+    * Look at the CSS of the medical form.
+How can we make this look better/more readable?
+Here are some resources to help you compile SASS and learn the syntax: https://scout-app.io/ for compiling and https://sass-lang.com/documentation/syntax.
+    * This application has little security implemented.
+Find vulnerabilities and either submit a report or code to fix the vulnerabilities!
+(For example, how could you submit data that is a different data type than expected?)
+    * Finish the admin control panel.
+What might you want a user to be able to control?
+Should we have any prvilege hierarchy so only the admin has specific access to specific data?
+    * Redesign the front page displaying all documents.
+What other information could we display that would be important for us to know during the marathon?